AP sources: US skaters to get Olympic torches as medals wait

 The people familiar with the meeting said torches used during the traditional Olympic flame relay had already been given to team staff to be presented later to the athletes.

-After the CAS decision, U.S. Olympic and Paralympic CEO Sarah Hirshland said the federation was “disappointed by the message this decision sends” and suggested athletes were denied the confidence of knowing they competed on a level playing field.
+After the CAS decision, USOPC CEO Sarah Hirshland said the federation was “disappointed by the message this decision sends” and suggested athletes were denied the confidence of knowing they competed on a level playing field.

-Neither USOPC officials nor officials at U.S. Figure Skating immediately responded to emails from AP seeking comment.

 More AP Olympics: https://apnews.com/hub/winter-olympics and https://twitter.com/AP_Sports